microsoftgraph/msgraph-sdk-powershell/src/Devices.ServiceAnnouncement/Devices.ServiceAnnouncement/docs/v1.0/Set-MgServiceAnnouncementMessageAttachmentContent.md

 # Set-MgServiceAnnouncementMessageAttachmentContent

 ## SYNOPSIS
-Update media content for the navigation property attachments in admin
+Update content for the navigation property attachments in admin

 ## SYNTAX